-- 1. Lift one hand, fingers spread wide. - 2.
+- 1. Make a starfish with one hand, fingers spread wide. - 2.
 Put the index finger from the other hand on the outer base of the thumb. - 3.
-We are going to trace the outline of our hand.
+We are going to trace the outline of our starfish hand.
 Keep looking at your pointer finger while you do your breathing. - 4.
 Inhale (finger traces to top of thumb). - 5.
 Exhale (finger traces down the other side of thumb). - 6.
-Repeat until you have traced the outline of the hand.
+Repeat until you have traced the outline of the starfish hand.